-Sales of HVAC equipment, which we currently source from approximately 20 vendors, accounted for 67% and 66% of our revenues for the years ended December 31, 2017 and 2016, respectively.
-Sales of other HVAC products, which we currently source from approximately 1,200 vendors, comprised 28% and 29% of our revenues for the years ended December 31, 2017 and 2016, respectively.
-Sales of commercial refrigeration products, which we currently source from approximately 150 vendors, accounted for 5% of our revenues for both the years ended December 31, 2017 and 2016.
+Sales of HVAC equipment, which we currently source from approximately 20 vendors, accounted for 67% of our revenues for both the years ended December 31, 2018 and 2017.
+Sales of other HVAC products, which we currently source from approximately 1,200 vendors, comprised 29% and 28% of our revenues for the years ended December 31, 2018 and 2017, respectively.
+Sales of commercial refrigeration products, which we currently source from approximately 150 vendors, accounted for 4% and 5% of our revenues for the years ended December 31, 2018 and 2017, respectively.